Australian tax office to pursue coal baron Tinkler

 Further adding to Tinkler’s woes, court documents also showed an Irish racehorse stud owned by Sheikh Mohammed bin Rashid al-Maktoum, the ruler of Dubai, has subpoenaed Tinkler personally to provide information in an unrelated case.

-The emergence of two new, powerful potential foes is likely to unsettle Tinkler’s lenders and raises questions about the future of his main asset, a near one-fifth stake in Whitehaven Coal (WHC.AX), Australia’s largest independent coal miner.
+The emergence of two new, powerful potential foes is likely to unsettle Tinkler’s lenders and raises questions about the future of his main asset, a near one-fifth stake in Whitehaven Coal, Australia’s largest independent coal miner.

 “He’s exposed to great liability,” Marina Nehme, a senior law lecturer at the University of Western Sydney, told Reuters.
 “It’s like a house of cards falling.”